 The fitness world is one that keeps evolving.
 One thing that many are realizing is the effectiveness of merging different modes of exercise together.
 It no longer makes sense to stick to only one form – unless you’re specializing in it.
 Not only do you limit yourself, but trying to separate everything into different sessions takes up quite a bit of time.
 And in this day in age, time is money.

-HIIT Pilates is not about debating which workout is better for you.
-Instead, it’s about combining the core-improving benefits of Pilates with the breathing of Yoga and the calorie burn of HIIT.
+HIIT Pilates is not about debating which workout is best for you.
+Instead, it’s about combining the core-improving benefits of Pilates with the breathing of yoga and the calorie burn of HIIT.
 Better yet, you are able to do these exercises wherever you want and not be limited to a gym setting,

 At this stage, with fitness dominating the world.
-It’s crystal clear that we are all meant to get in some cardio, resistance training and others kinds of stretching or flexibility classes.
+It’s crystal clear that we are all meant to get into some cardio, resistance training, and other kinds of stretching or flexibility classes.
 That’s great, but honestly, who has got time for all of that?
-Quite frankly, you’d need to exercise for most of the day to get it all in, That’s why fitness instructors are pairing opposing workouts because it is far more effective.
+Quite frankly, you’d need to exercise for most of the day to get it all in, which is why fitness instructors are pairing opposing workouts because they are far more effective.

 How Does HIIT Pilates Work?

-As a fitness coach myself, and according to many others out there, the one pattern we notice most among client is how many of them love Pilates but despise cardiovascular exercise.
-The problem here is that they’d all be incredibly strong, flexible and aware of their body movements.
+As a fitness coach myself, and according to many others out there, the one pattern we notice most among clients is how many of them love Pilates but despise cardiovascular exercise.
+The problem here is that they’d all be incredibly strong, flexible, and aware of their body movements.
 However, they would all admit to not being able to run up the stairs.

 Now, you can never have one without the other.
 If so, you are basically an unbalanced person.
-And we that’s the last thing you want to aim for.
+And that’s the last thing you want to aim for.
 Surely, there shouldn’t have to be a separation between those who do cardio and those who do strength.
-And the only way to fix this is to sneak in cardiovascular elements into your sessions.
+The only way to fix this is to sneak in cardiovascular elements into your sessions.
 Surprisingly there are ways to do this without too much complaining.
 This technique ensures that your client is strong enough from a musculoskeletal and cardiovascular sense.
-Therefore, HIIT Pilates makes perfect sense!
+So HIIT Pilates makes perfect sense!

 It’s short sharp bursts of tough cardiovascular effort followed by rest periods.
 This gives you the best of both worlds.
 Of course, you need to take caution when attempting this technique for the first time.
-One needs to be sure they’re completing the exercises with correct form.
+One needs to make sure they’re completing the exercises in the correct form.
 Sometimes, HIIT exercises can be challenging to do initially because you’re doing them at such an intense speed.
 But, that’s why we have Pilates.
-This is known as the ‘powerhouse’ of fitness.
+It is known as the ‘powerhouse’ of fitness.
 Pilates teaches you to know exactly where your body is in space and therefore how to improve your exercise technique.

-That way your HIIT workouts will be completed a lot more safely when you understand the importance of the way your body moves.
+That way your HIIT workouts will be completed a lot safer when you understand the importance of the way your body moves.

-When you tackle a sweaty HIIT session – you will mostly use large, global muscles to elevate your heart rate.
-This is why in most HIIT workouts, there are so many leg dominant exercises like squat jumps, plyometric lunges and plank jacks.
+If you tackle a sweaty HIIT session – you will mostly use large, global muscles to elevate your heart rate.
+This is why in most HIIT workouts, there are so many leg-dominant exercises like squat jumps, plyometric lunges, and plank jacks.
 But when Pilates is incorporated, the focus moves to the core.